YixiongDing/Software-Requirements-Analysis/SRA.md

 3. Political personas are a good example of this
     - To address stakeholders assumptions
 4. Others: customer, served or negative

+### Personas in the development lifecycle
+ Use your personas!
+1. Ideation
+    - Talk about the functionality that they need
+2. Base the design on their particularities
+3. Sounding board while designing
+    - Would Peter like this?
+4. Evaluation
+    - Pre-user testing
+5. Sell your product
+    - Present your work to client or third parties

+_ _ _
+## Paper prototypes
+_ _ _

+### Paper interfaces
+1. Quick drawing of the interface
+2. Users test it
+    - Explain scenario
+    - Ask them to perform a task
+2. Encourage users to talk aloud
+    - Explain their intentions
+    - Explain their actions
+    - Ask questions
+3. Take notes! (or video)

+### Interactive paper interfaces
+1. Static VS Interactive
+2. Very simple technique
+3. Interactions cause changes
+    - Replace the sketch
+4. Example of mechanism (Buxton)
+    - No content
+    - Focus on interaction
+    - Easy to replicate

+### Use them for ideation
+### Use them for early user testing
+### Use them for usability testing
+### Paper prototypes for co-design
+1. Collaborate with the client to create the paper prototype
+    - Hand-drawn, not printed
+2. Bring screen templates and cut-outs of interface elements
+    - Buttons, search bars, maps...
+    - If in a rush, find mockups of elements in the Internet
+3. Work with the client to position them
+    - Encourage think-aloud
+4. Create more elements on the fly
+    - Be prepared with paper, pens...
+5. End up with a “perfect interface” for the client
+### On multiple versions
+### How people think
+### Wrapping up
+1. Intended to be rough sketches
+    - Reinforces the idea of not being finished • Don’t use a computer if possible
+    - Very quick
+        - A couple of minutes to draw an interface
+        - Don’t use rulers (make them look rough)
+    - Make many of them and throw them away
+2. Make a very inexpensive prototype
+3. Affordable to compare alternative solutions